 LOCATION: Calgary Central Library

-Hosting the event is dynamic sibling duo, and Top 30 Under 30 alumni, Ibrahim Sadiq and Ganiyat Sadiq.
-The evening will feature speeches from leaders, and this year’s Top 30 Under 30 award recipients, followed by a keynote address by Poornima Sukumar, the founder of the Aravani Art Project, a trans-women and cis-women led art collective based in India that created this year’s campaign art.
-The formal program will be followed by networking with light refreshments served.
+Hosted by dynamic sibling duo, and Top 30 Under 30 alumni, Ibrahim Sadiq and Ganiyat Sadiq, the evening featured speeches from leaders, and this year’s Top 30 Under 30 award recipients.
+There was also a keynote address by Poornima Sukumar, the founder of the Aravani Art Project, a trans-women and cis-women led art collective based in India that created this year’s campaign art.
+The formal program was followed by networking with light refreshments served.

-All are welcome to attend this free event.
+All were welcome to attend this free event.